Alexander van Meegen

 Welcome!

-I am a Swartz postdoctoral fellow at the Center for Brain Science at Harvard University working with Haim Sompolinsky.
+I am a PostDoc at EPFL Lausanne in Wulfram Gerstner’s Lab.
+Prior, I was a Swartz Fellow at the Center for Brain Science at Harvard University working with Haim Sompolinsky.

 During my PhD in computational neuroscience in the Theoretical Neuroanatomy Group at INM-6, Research Centre Jülich I worked with Moritz Helias and Sacha van Albada.
 My PhD research focused on the link between the single-neuron level and the collective dynamics of neural networks.
 I approached this problem along different lines of attack: I developed and employed methods from statistical physics to gain analytical insights into the dynamics and I constructed and simulated biologically constrained, large-scale models of cortical networks.